Police move on coal mine protesters barricaded in abandoned German village | Headlines

 Police, who had water cannon trucks on standby, led away and carried some protesters from the site.
 The project has underscored Germany's dilemma over climate policy, which environmentalists say has taken a back seat during the energy crisis that has hit Europe after Russia's invasion of Ukraine, forcing a return to dirtier fuels.

 It is particularly sensitive for the Greens party, now back in power as part of Chancellor Olaf Scholz's coalition government after 16 years in opposition.
-Many Greens oppose the mine's expansion, but Economy Minister Robert Habeck of the Greens party has been the face of the government's decision.
-HEAVY MACHINERY
+Many Greens oppose the mine's expansion, but Habeck has been the face of the government's decision.
+"The empty settlement of Luetzerath, where no one lives any more, is the wrong symbol in my view," Habeck said with reference to the demonstration.

+HEAVY MACHINERY Birte, a 51-year-old midwife who joined the protest on Sunday, was in tears as police led her away.

 "RWE is appealing to the squatters to observe the rule of law and to end the illegal occupation of buildings, plants and sites belonging to RWE peacefully," RWE said.
-"Nobody should put their own health and life at risk by participating in illegal activity."
 The fallout of Russia's invasion of Ukraine has prompted Scholz's government to change course on previous policies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)